GuildOfWeavers/AirScript/bin/README.md

 * **number of registers** specifies the number of mutable registers which hold values of the computation's execution trace.
 * **number of steps** specifies the number of times the transition function should be applied to the initial inputs to complete the computation.

-The body of the transition function is a series of [arithmetic statements](#Arithmetic-statements) which evaluates to the next state of the computation.
+The body of the transition function is a series of [arithmetic statements](#Arithmetic-statements) which evaluate to the next state of the computation.
 For example:
 ```
 out: $r0 + $k0 + 1;
 ```
-This statement says: the next value of mutable register `$r0` is equal to the current value of the register, plus the current value of readonly register `$k0`, plus 1.
+This statement says: the next value of *mutable* register `$r0` is equal to the current value of the register, plus the current value of readonly register `$k0`, plus 1.

 If your computation involves more than 1 mutable register, your transition function should return a vector with values for the next state of all registers.
 Here is an example:
 ```